Skip to main content

 Use the MCP server

-2. If you haven’t already, click New Chat (Cmd+N on Mac or Ctrl+N on Windows/Linux) button to start a new chat session.
+2. If you haven’t already, start a new chat session.

 4. You can also select the model you wish to use alongside the MCP server from the adjacent dropdown.
 Quality of responses may vary between models.

-Wherobots recommends using the latest advanced models like Claude Opus 4.5, Claude Sonnet 4.5, Gemini 3 Pro, or GPT-5.1 Codex for optimal performance with the MCP server.
+Wherobots recommends using the latest versions of advanced models like Claude Opus, Claude Sonnet, Gemini 3 Pro, or GPT Codex for optimal performance with the MCP server.

 5. Ask a question to see if it interacts with the Wherobots service, for example: